home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

 {% include integrations/config_flow.md %}

 After the devices have been added they can be configured with different effects or modes listed below.
-By default `Flux_LED` will attempt to determine the device type automatically.
+By default, the integration will attempt to determine the device type automatically.
 If it does not detect the correct device type it is recommended that the mode be selected manually.

 **Brightness Mode:**\
 **Auto** - `Flux_LED` will attempt to determine the mode of the device.\